elementalsecurity/sec-arch/05_frameworks_and_standards/soc2_framework.md

 ## Summary

 SOC 2 is a cornerstone of modern B2B trust.
-While Type I validates design and Type II proves real-world execution, the responsibility for continuous control maturity rests with internal teams—especially Security Architects.
+While Type I validates design and Type II proves real-world execution, the responsibility for continuous control maturity rests with internal teams, especially the Security Architects (they're the weirdos you can't live without).
 A well-planned SOC 2 program not only satisfies auditors but accelerates deals, de-risks your architecture, and earns customer trust.